 The interface (as shown above) is pretty intuitive and doesn’t require any manual to get the hang of it.
 Also you can rename accounts and don’t have to call them in general names like “account #1”.
 TREZOR allows this as well but requires you to connect a Dropbox account.

-The Ledger Nano S can also use existing Bitcoin wallets instead of the current chrome app interface.
+The Ledger Nano S can also use existing Bitcoin wallets instead of the current chrome extension interface.
 Such wallets include MyCellium, Electrum, Bitgo, GreenBits, Copay and MyEtherWallet.

 Here’s a complete review of how the device works done by BTC Sessions on YouTube: